 “I think you are avoiding the question.
 Aren't you bothered?”

 “I am living in Taiwan,” she answered.
-“Besides a lot of us are hookers.
+“Besides a lot of Taiwanese girls are hookers.
 Or KTV girls etc. It is a culture thing.”

 I was taken way back.
 How could she say that?
 When I had first arrived and seen all the KTVs I had also tried to find an answer to what appeared in front of me.
 After a while, I just concluded that I was being an obnoxious foreigner and the propensity for Asians to sell sex was an illusion created by bigotry.

 “You can't say that,” I replied.
-“You are saying Asians are dirty little – that gets me more excited admittedly – immoral hussies.”
+“You are saying Asian girls are dirty little – that gets me more excited admittedly – immoral hussies.”

 She looked at me angrily.
 “It is not a moral thing, it is religious.”